gtuCSE396/execute/README.md

 ## For Linux Machine
 1. Create a mobil hotspot in your machine (username and password must be this: username:octobouncer psswd: octobouncer123)
-2. "Install DesktopLinux46Final.zip" and exract
+2. Download "DesktopLinux46Final.zip" and exract
 3. Go to DesktopLinux46Final and use $chmod +x Desktop_4.26_Build_Linux.x86_64
 4. run $sudo ./chmod +x Desktop_4.26_Build_Linux.x86_64
 5. Install mobile 4.2 Build.apk